PREHNITE

 Rarity : Quite common

 Prehnite is an hydrothermal mineral of cavities in basic volcanic rocks where it is associated with zeolites, apophyllite and calcite.
-It is also a mineral of the Alpine fissures, more particularly in the Oisans (French Alps), and certain copper deposits in association with the native copper (Lake Superior).
+It is also a mineral of the Alpine clefts, more particularly in the Oisans (French Alps), and certain copper deposits in association with the native copper (Lake Superior).
 It is a mineral that owes its name to Colonel Hendrick von Prehn who discover near the Cape of Good Hope in South Africa in the XVIIIth century.
 Transparent to translucent, the prehnite is colorless to yellowish-white and often pale green.
 It is rare in prismatic or tabular crystals and commonly forms crystalline reniform to stalactitic associations, its most common facies being the grouping of flattened crystals forming half-spheres or helmets.
 Crystals are rare, they are sought after by collectors, it is also a mineral cut for jewelry, including cabochons or also used as an ornamental stone.

 Prehnite in the World